 Whilst exact figures are challenging to pin down, there is believed to be a high number of cases of bipolar disorder and borderline personality disorder existing alongside each other.
 Some doctors estimate that the actual number may even be higher than published figures, as BPD is often under-diagnosed, possibly due to the associated stigma.

-There is a risk of these behaviours becoming a vicious cycle where the sufferer seeks out new experiences, sensations and highs to fill the void that they feel.
-The use of stimulants runs the risk of triggering a hypomanic episode, which can lead to repeated relapses, and is therefore something that must be monitored effectively if you have a dual diagnosis.
+There is a risk of these behaviors becoming a vicious cycle where the sufferer seeks out new experiences, sensations and highs to fill the void that they feel.
+The use of stimulants runs the risk of triggering a hypomanic episode, which can lead to repeated relapses and is, therefore, something that must be monitored effectively if you have a dual diagnosis.